Parmigiano Reggiano Cheese vs Roquefort Cheese

 Parmigiano Reggiano Cheese has a fat content of minimum 32%.
 Parmigiano Reggiano's texture can be described as "grainy, flaky".
 Roquefort's texture can be described as "moist, very creamy".

-Parmigiano Reggiano Cheese has a umami flavor.
+Parmigiano Reggiano Cheese has a umami taste.
 Parmigiano Reggiano's aroma can be described as "mild, milky".
-Roquefort Cheese has a mild to strong flavor.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".

 Appearance and Aging